 The Airport People Mover project has completed a conceptual vehicle technology level analysis.
-On June 2016, the VTA Board of Directors approved additional funds for the Conceptual Alternatives Analysis phase in order to further define the route options, type of vehicle technology and to develop a funding/ business plan.
+VTA Board approved, in June 2016, additional funds for Conceptual Alternatives Analysis phase in order to further define the route options, type of vehicle technology and to develop a funding/ business plan.
 Staff believes that this project will require a partnership between several agencies including the City of San Jose, City of Santa Clara, San Jose Airport, and likely the private sector in order to develop and fund a fixed rail connection to the airport.
-The City of San Jose has issued a Request for Proposal (RFP) for the development of this connecter.
-VTA and the City of San Jose have executed a funding agreement in the amount of \$2.5M for project RFP development.
-VTA will reimburse City of San Jose for the RFP development per the agreement.
-RFP advertisement for services to Design, Build, Finance, Operate, and Maintain an alignment to connect SJC and Diridon Station was released in May 2022.
-In April of 2023, the City of San Jose entered into a pre-development agreement with San Jose connection partners.
-This will result in a project feasibility validation report, which is scheduled to be complete by early 2024.
+The City of San Jose issued a Request for Proposal (RFP) for the development of this connecter.
+City of San Jose has evaluated proposals and have entered into a project development agreement with San Jose Connection Partners in April 2023.
+This will result in a project feasibility validation report, which will be presented to San Jose City Council in March 2025.